ReginaGyimesi/cs207-cryptograms-project/README.md

 Callum Wright<br />

 **@motivation**<br />
-Basic Cryptogram game with GUI submission for the class CS207.
+Basic Cryptogram game with GUI, submission for the class CS207.